 In the Ancient World, the classical artist was actually a labourer.
 Painters, sculptors and craftsman were labelled as artisans.
-They would inherit their trade from their father, professions were hereditary meaning that art was not a choice but an inheritance.
-Artisans practised technical excellence but there was no formal training and artistic expression was not encouraged.
+They would take over the trade from their father—meaning art professions were not a choice but an inheritance.
+Artisans practised technical excellence, but there was no formal training and artistic expression was not encouraged.

 The Baroque court artist was employed to give a country a sense of persona.
 It was also used to influence what people wore and how they behaved.
 In this regard, it was the earliest form of art as a form of marketing.
 The role of the court artist was one of promotion and advertisement.